TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Configuration file options
 ==========================

-Valve Configuration file is a simple and plain text file.
+Valve configuration file is a simple and plain text file.
 It has similar structure as INI files commonly used in one of the popular operating systems and is compliant with Python module :mod:`ConfigParser`.

 Configuration file comprises of several *sections*.
 They can be grouped into three categories.
 Names of sections are in **bold** text.